Sentiment Analysis Report

 Government Policy (PEZA / FIRB)

 Fiscal incentives were weaponized to force BPO workers into offices — not for productivity, but to protect commercial real estate landlords and the businesses surrounding office districts in BGC, Makati, and Ortigas.
-The phrase "the government is subsidizing landlords at our expense" recurs across every platform.

 #2